GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

   enable log and metrics ingestion for an application (We will provide copy-pastable instructions).
 - A `type` field is required for each receiver.
 - Logging specific
-  - The receiver, without customization, scrapes this application's logs from common log file paths and parse them with the common regex.
+  - The receiver, without customization, scrapes this application's logs from common log file paths and parses them with the common regex.
   - If the application allows users to customize the log file paths, the logging receiver(s) should have a corresponding `included_paths` parameter for custom log paths.